-Glaucoma is a silent disease, having no symptoms of pain etc., until it is very advanced.
-Unfortunately, visual loss due to glaucoma is irreversible; hence early detection is the key to preventing damage to sight.
+The visual loss due to glaucoma is irreversible; hence early detection is the key to prevent damage to eye sight.

 Glaucoma tends to have a genetic predisposition hence if there is a positive family history of glaucoma, routine screening must be done of family members to detect early disease.

-This is the most common form of glaucoma in the United States.
+This is the most common form of glaucoma in India.
 It occurs as a result of aging, the drainage angle of the eye becomes less efficient with time, and pressure within the eye gradually increases.

-If the increases pressure results in optic nerve damage, it is known as chronic open- angle glaucoma.
-Over 90% of adult glaucoma patients have this type of glaucoma.
+If the increase in pressure results in optic nerve damage, it is known as chronic open- angle glaucoma.
+Over 80% (?) of adult glaucoma patients have this type of glaucoma.

-Chronic open-angle glaucoma damages vision so gradually and painlessly that you are not aware of trouble until the optic nerve has been extensively compromised.
+Chronic open-angle glaucoma damages vision so gradually and painlessly that one is not aware of trouble until the optic nerve has been extensively compromised.

 If you have any of these symptoms, call your ophthalmologist immediately.
 This is an emergency situation for the eye and requires urgent treatment.
-A cure angle closure glaucoma is more common in Asian people than in people of European descent; it is rare in people of African descent.
+Acute angle closure glaucoma is more common in Asian people than in people of European descent; it is rare in people of African descent.

 In some patients glaucoma has features of both the chronic open angle type and the acute angle closure type.
 This may be called chronic angle closure glaucoma or mixed mechanism glaucoma.
 It occurs more frequently in people of African and Asian descent.